Spain Digital Nomad Visa Guide (2024)

 Tenerife is the largest of all Canary Islands and its capital is called Santa Cruz de Tenerife.

-During the pandemic of coronavirus, various digital nomads picked Tenerife as their new home due to the wonderful climate that could be described with only two words — eternal spring.
+During the pandemic, many digital nomads picked Tenerife as their new home due to the wonderful climate that could be described with 2 words — eternal spring.

-If you are interested in the culture of the place, you can visit the northern parts of the island, and see some interesting old Spanish and Canarian customs.
+If you are interested in local culture, you can visit the northern parts of the island, and witness some interesting old Spanish and Canarian customs.

-Also, Tenerife hosts the second-largest carnival in the world, which takes place in February.
+Also, Tenerife hosts the second-largest carnival in the world (Carnival of Santa Cruz de Tenerife), which takes place in February.

 If you enjoy nature, you will be amazed by the hiking opportunities and beautiful beaches the island offers.